-11.5 The Core Strategy aims to protect existing Green Infrastructure including sport and recreation facilities in the Borough unless they are proven to be surplus to requirements.
-As part of the Site Allocations DPD all existing sport and recreation sites including playing fields, amenity green space and playgrounds are being reviewed in order to assess this, see Policies G10 and G11 which explain the interim position.
-The review will also identify any deficiencies in sport and recreation provision in the Borough and identify local standards to be applied to new residential developments.
+11.5 The Core Strategy aims to protect existing Green Infrastructure including sport and recreation facilities in the borough unless they are proven to be surplus to requirements.
+As part of the Local Plan (adopted July 2015) all existing sport and recreation sites including playing fields, amenity green space and playgrounds have been reviewed.
+The review identified any deficiencies in sport and recreation provision in the borough and identified local standards to be applied to new residential developments.
+These standards are set out in Policies G10 and G11 as well as in the Open Space and Playing Pitch SPD.